AK-Innovation-Aspirant/Machine-Learning-for-Asteroseismology/README.md

 2. There are processed frequency data files which are too large to be uploaded here.
 Therefore, they are attached in the Google Drive link here: https://drive.google.com/drive/folders/190Mvrx6QPo7SA_TWf2QRpfEuqm_16sRM?usp=sharing.
 Please download any one of the two files.
 One is in float format and the other in integer format depending on your system's storage.

-3. For the baseline models, I have taken the first 20000 points for training the model.
+3. For few files, I have taken the first 20000 points for training the model.
 Please feel free to change this before running the file.
 In the processed data, you will only find the first 2 parameters in separate dataframes as those 2 are the most crucial parameters and the rest of the parameters can be calculated with them.
 Therefore, it is crucial to get a good result on the first two!